 Evaluate the clarity and coherence of the scientific objectives.
 To what extent is the proposed methodological approach suitable for reaching these objectives?
 How effective is the work plan (timelines, milestones, deliverables) in terms of achieving the proposed objectives?
 Comment on the coherence of the approach in terms of activities and time scales.

-Criterion 2.3 Feasibility (resources and research team) - 20% of the total score of Criterion 2 (See section C3 of the Funding Application)
+Criterion 2.3 Feasibility (resources, research team and preliminary results) - 20% of the total score of Criterion 2